openai/CLIP/README.md

 ### Zero-Shot Prediction

-The code below performs of zero-shot prediction using CLIP, as shown in Appendix B in the paper.
+The code below performs zero-shot prediction using CLIP, as shown in Appendix B in the paper.
 This example takes an image from the [CIFAR-100 dataset](https://www.cs.toronto.edu/~kriz/cifar.html), and predicts the most likely labels among the 100 textual labels from the dataset.

 ```python
 import os